OpenSourceDavy/JavaWeb-ImgSegmentation/README.md

 Model traing part is not uploaded.

-Please note that current version is loaded on localhost, editions are required to deploy to server(懒得弄了）
+Please note that current version is loaded on localhost, editions are required to deploy to server(because of time costs）

 ## Examples